image of the earth

 • How long will the battery last?

-From a life-cycle perspective, battery performance and health really are the key to it all.
-As the battery is an EV’s most expensive component, the degree of degradation will affect the vehicle’s residual value (which helps answer the cost question from above), and will also have a direct impact on maximum usable range over time.
+From a life-cycle perspective, EV battery performance and health really are the key to it all.
+As the battery is an EV’s most expensive component, the degradation will have a direct impact on the maximum usable range over time and also affect the vehicle’s residual value (which affects the cost question).

 See also: Podcast: EV myths and management with Charlotte Argue